CENTURI-Hackathon-2022/placozoa-tracking/README.md

 Then, there is a `setup.py` file with the basic dependencies present within this repository.
-It means that you can easily install all the likely necessary dependecies using [pip].
+It means that you can easily install all the likely necessary dependencies using [pip].
 It might be necessary to install it first:
 ```shell
 conda install pip
 ```